FreeCAD/FreeCAD/BUILD_OSX.md

 `${CONDA_PREFIX}/bin/FreeCAD` directories.

-You can code/build/test using the cmake configuration folder `./build` in the standard way *from withing the freecad_dev conda enviroment*.
+You can code/build/test using the cmake configuration folder `./build` in the standard way *from within the freecad_dev conda environment*.